The Heavy Table is a daily Twin Cities-based magazine passionately telling the stories of food and drink — from roots to table — in the Upper Midwest.

 James Norton | firstname.lastname@example.org

-James Norton is the co-author of a book about Minnesota sandwiches and the people who eat them and the co-author of a book about Wisconsin’s master cheesemakers.
-His latest book is a guide to the food and restaurants of Minneapolis and St. Paul called the Food Lovers’ Guide to the Twin Cities.
+James Norton is the co-author of a book about Wisconsin’s master cheesemakers.
+His latest book comes out via the University of Minnesota Press in April and is called Lake Superior Flavors.
 Norton has written about food for Culture: The Word on Cheese, Salon, Gastronomica, Popular Science, Saveur.com, Minnesota Monthly, and City Pages (as a weekly restaurant reviewer).
 You can hear him regularly on Minnesota Public Radio, the Current, and WCCO news radio.

 Tricia Cornell | email@example.com